mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 My reflections on research data support a proposition that there is utility for facilitators to be aware of the level of abstraction present in different elements of project learning design.
 This value encompasses both the concepts that learners are working with and those which are potentially accessible via explicit teaching.

 The close coupling between design and code structure levels in my design may not align with LOA principles given that "1:1 mapping between the design/algorithm and the code may lead to confusion between the levels" [@waite_abstraction_2018-1, p.21].
 However, given that Waite's subsequent research does not include examples of activity explicitly teaching abstraction [@sentance_teachers_2019; @sentance_teaching_2019], what counts as explicit teaching of abstraction is not clear.

+**For participants**
+Addressing utility for participants, in computing education, design pattern-based approaches have benefits in making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].

+The strongly coupled link (present in this design) between  description, and implementation, articulated as a problem-solution structure that is present in conventional conceptions of design patterns.

+This coupling bears examination in relation to the positioning of GDPs as a leading activity, as illustrated by my decision to treat the implementation of each GDP as an activity system in itself.
+While the previous chapter explored the use of GDPs in various facets, this section turns to their utility for learners in this abstract/concrete domain.

+Firstly, GDPs are particularly helpful in participant goal formation, as explored in Chapter 6 in the sections on ideation and prioritisation.
+Secondly, the close coupling in patterns strongly supports the navigation between different project stages (explored in this chapter as LOA) via careful structuring of resources and documentation.
+Thirdly, GDPs help with the division of labour between collaborators, which is relevant here.
+For example, when tackling more abstract processes, concepts, and terminology.
+These roles are often taken on by a more competent partner.
+Thus, participant perspectives shift between the wider goal of making an engaging game for a real or imagined audience and a narrower goal of implementing a game design pattern and the technical actions and operations needed to complete it.

 <!-- If a knowledge of CT is needed by the learning context then it could be profitably explored in other ways.
 For example, developing resources suitable for such reflection,  for instance a learning map to be used by participants and teachers as explred in P4 .
 Linking from docs to descriptions of the characteristics.
 Thus not a leading pedagogical framework but a map of possible skills and concepts made possible by the leading activity. -->